PTSD & TBI Research News

 Although not intended to be a complete compendium of every new story published, this page will present curated articles of importance in PTSD & TBI research.
 This page will include Chronic Traumatic Encephalopathy (CTE) and Concussions under the retitled "TBI & CTE News" heading.

-The current month's articles will be found on this page.
 The links below will take you to articles from previous months.

 Check out this great story from CBS 60 Minutes: Mancini's Story

 Brian Mancini was an Army First Sergeant who made what was called a "nearly miraculous recovery" from the impact of a roadside IED in Iraq.
 In retirement, he went on to create Honor House in Phoenix, AZ, whose mission is to provide a complete transitional package that utilizes resources from the community to meet therapeutic needs of our Veterans affected by combat.

 Sadly, Brian slipped into psychosis from his TBI & PTSD and died by suicide in 2017.

 Click on image to see video report

 Check out this important story from CBS 60 Minutes:

 Phones, Tablets, and Their Impact on Kids' Brains 📅